SanderMertens/flecs/docs/Queries.md

 #### Limitations
 This list is an overview of current relationship traversal limitations:

-- The `Down` flag is currently reserved for internal purposes and should not be set when creating a query.
-- The `Cascade` and `Desc` flag only works for cached queries.
+- The `Cascade` and `Desc` flags require caching.
-- Traversal flags can currently only be specified for the term source.
+- Traversal flags can only be specified for the term source.
-- Union relationships are not supported for traversal.
+- Union relationship queries that are not wildcards are not supported for traversal.

 The following sections show how to use traversal in the different language bindings.